Nikash-B/Term-Project/README.md

 contains the cmu_cs3_graphics.py file and the cmu_graphics folder.

 List of Shortcut commands: There are no shortcut commands in the application.

+This is a copy of my original repository, made public with personal information removed.